ruggeri/tech-notes/randos/automotive/suspension.md

   - The air spring just compresses air.
   - Air springs are lighter.
 So that matters to cyclists.
   - It's easier to adjust the spring rate by changing the pressure.
+    - I think this is similar to adjusting the preload on a coil system.
   - People say that coil springs give superior ride quality.
   - One reason is that you need tight seals for the air chamber, and that cause friction.